 Let's use an example to explain how Aurora Serverless is helpful.
 Say your enterprise has a large, mission-critical database that consists of one big server with incremental daily backups and a full backup every weekend.
 It would be problematic to run it on premises with both scaling and potential recovery time if a disaster occurs.

 But a migration to Amazon Relational Database Service (RDS) probably won't solve the problem either.
 RDS reduces the operational costs of running databases by managing tasks such as OS patches and security updates.
 The service also enables faster failover in case of a disaster, and it can help with vertical scaling downtime.
 But some IT teams will want more.

 In comes Aurora Serverless

-AWS Lambda introduced the concept of serverless back in 2014, and it quickly became a buzzworthy topic in the developer community.
+AWS Lambda introduced the concept of serverless functions back in 2014, and it quickly became a buzzworthy topic in the developer community.
 With serverless, you don't have to rent or provision servers yourself.
 Instead, the technology provider -- in this case, AWS -- dynamically allocates and manages those resources for you.

 Aurora Serverless is an extension of AWS' high-performance Aurora database, which is compatible with MySQL and PostgreSQL.
-Aurora Serverless enables you to automatically start, stop and scale database resources with no management on your end.
+Aurora Serverless enables you to automatically start, stop and scale database instances with no management on your end.
 After you create an endpoint, you can choose between minimum and maximum capacity and then connect your application to the database.

 Amazon also unveiled the Multi-Master feature, which enables Aurora to scale for write requests and guarantee zero application downtime in case of database or availability zone failure.
 This helps IT teams create a truly fault-tolerant configuration.